 microorganisms in the large intestine make all the horse needs.
 Only thiamine and riboflavin have NRC dietary requirements.

 However, research suggests B vitamin supplementation may be beneficial to stabled horses with little access to

 fresh pasture, heavily exercising horses, pregnant and lactating mares, horses with GI conditions that may interfere with

 normal gut flora, and any periods of stress (injury, illness, shipping, old age, etc.).

-Zinc (Zn) is a micromineral involved in over 100 enzyme systems ranging from connective tissue formation and antioxidant
+Zinc (Zn) is a micromineral involved in over 100 enzyme systems ranging from support of connective tissue formation and antioxidants

-Copper (Cu) is a micromineral required for production of normal connective tissues including tendons, ligaments, cartilage
+Copper (Cu) is a micromineral required to aid in the production of normal connective tissues including tendons, ligaments, cartilage

 and bone.
 As a component of many enzyme systems, it is also involved in making iron available to the body for